umfhero/Lazy-Sleep/README.md

 If I’m still awake and change my mind?
 No problem – one click cancels it.
 And because I like things looking neat, there’s a dark mode and even an "invisibility mode" that hides the window when I move my mouse away.
 Effortless.

+## Use Cases

+- People who want their PC to automatically shut down after their game installation finishes (e.g. matching the download time).
+- People who watch films/shows in bed and either enjoy falling asleep or accidentally find themselves dozing off.

 ## Features

 - Set shutdown timer with slider (up to 3 hours) or manual input (any duration)